Leaves Curling Up? [Main Causes and Cures]

 Overwatering Your Cannabis

 Overwatering is the cause of many issues when it comes to cannabis plants.
 We want to provide our plants with everything they need to thrive.
 Plants love water, so of course we want them to stay as hydrated as possible.
 Unfortunately, providing too much water is often worse than providing not enough water.
-It is entirely possible to drown your cannabis plants by giving them too much water.
+Leaves Curling Up?
+[Main Causes and Cures] It is entirely possible to drown your cannabis plants by giving them too much water.
 When cannabis starts to drown, the leaves start to curl, and will eventually droop.
 These are your first warning signs.
 If you choose to ignore this and continue to overwater, then you’ll be faced with a few problems or deficiencies that are much worse than curly leaves.
 When a cannabis plant’s roots don’t have time to dry out, they begin to suffocate.
 When they suffocate, they cannot feed the rest of the plant the nutrients that they’re being fed.
 This leads to a plant that starts to shrivel.
 As it continues, the microscopic environment around the roots becomes lethal, growing pathogens that will ultimately kill the plant.
 Too much water has to be handled immediately.

 Curing Overwatering